In 2013, employees and retirees donated more than 5.3 million volunteer hours - worth more than $118 million1.

 We outline our expectations for suppliers around a variety of issues, including human and labor rights, diversity and ethics in our Principles of Conduct for Suppliers.

-In 2012, we contributed more than $131 million through corporate, employee and AT&T Foundation giving programs.
+In 2013, we contributed more than $130 million through corporate, employee, social investment and AT&T Foundation giving programs.

 |Priority||Arts & Culture||Civic & Community||Education||Health & Welfare||Total|